Don’t accept the choice of living with a disorder such as shy bladder syndrome. Accept the condition and take the help that’s out there.

 Shy Bladder Syndrome – Why Choose Living With A Disorder?

-When we looked at the 5 main reasons why people choose not to seek help we can easily relate these to shy bladder syndrome disorder:
+When I looked at the 5 main reasons why people choose not to seek help I can easily relate these to shy bladder syndrome disorder:

 - Stigma: How embarrassed are you going to be and what will people think about you if the knew you suffered from Paruresis?